zhileiz/figs/README.md

 docker-compose up --build
 ```

-Access the interface at http://localhost:3000 and
+Access the interface at http://localhost:3000.

 ### Example Usage
 Please refer to the [README doc in data_gen](https://github.com/zhileiz/figs/tree/main/data_gen) for data generation and upload example.